w3c/wai-bcase/index.md

 We want to leverage inclusive technology to enable and empower all people to bank, work and reach their full potential.
 The Barclays Accessibility team does this by supporting digital teams to embed accessibility into our services and culture through effective governance, partnering, training, and tools.
 Establishing an enterprise-wide accessibility strategy, standards and programmes coupled with senior sponsorship helps support our publicly stated ambition of becoming the most accessible and inclusive FTSE company.

-When we shift our thinking away from the minimum legal compliance to one focused on the commercial opportunity and the creative challenge that arises from building better experiences for everyone, we create a more sustainable, customer orientated approach to digital services.
+When we shift our thinking away from the minimum legal compliance to focus instead on the commercial opportunity and the creative challenge of building better experiences for everyone, we create a more sustainable, customer orientated approach to digital information and services.

-To help everyone understand our accessibility-focused mindset, we've created a range of animations which help our colleagues to understand what accessibility is all about, who benefits and what the different types of impairments are.
+To help everyone understand Barclays accessibility-focused mindset, we've created a range of animations which help our colleagues understand what accessibility is all about, who benefits, and what the different types of impairments are.
 We've also shared these animations on our [Accessible Banking YouTube playlist](https://www.youtube.com/watch?v=75qKCi59E1U&amp=&list=PLecqH2uhOR0Zb31X7hh5BzWJv4KGLnuUy).

 {::nomarkdown}
 {% include box.html type="end" %}